Mechanical-Advantage/AdvantageScope/docsSite/docs/whats-new/index.md

 <h2 style={{textAlign: "center"}}>Swift, Simple, Smart</h2>

-The 2025 version of AdvantageScope is now in **beta**, and includes over **130 new features and updates!** Check the [full changelog](./full-changelog.md) for a complete list.
+The 2025 version of AdvantageScope is now available, and includes over **130 new features and updates!** Check the [full changelog](./full-changelog.md) for a complete list.
 Some of the most notable new features are explained below.

 ![2025 Feature Poster](./img/poster.png)